 How Tee Up For Mental Health Began

 Shaelyn Heise and Robin Young created Tee Up For Mental Health in 2016.
-The Skills For Safer Living Program was an easy decision for Shaelyn and Robin to support, as both girls have struggled with mental illness.
+The Skills For Safer Living Program was an easy decision for Shaelyn and Robin to support, as both have struggled with mental illness.
 We wanted to give back to the resources that have helped us through the rough patches.

 This is what began the conversation of what we could do to give back to our community, a conversation we never thought would bring us to this point!
 We are proud to continue our fundraising relationship with the Skills for Safer Living Program, and continue Tee Up For Mental Health as an annual event.
-To date Tee Up For Mental Health has donated $18,000 to Skills for Safer Living!
+To date Tee Up For Mental Health has donated over $25,000 to Skills for Safer Living!

 We also have been overwhelmed with the impact this has had on our community, being asked to speak at schools has been amazing.
 We spoke at these schools about our past experiences, our event, and the program we are so passionate about!

 We can't wait to see what Tee Up For Mental Health will bring for the future!

 "Mental illness has been present in my life since I was very young, I was first diagnosed with anxiety when I was seven years old.
 Later in my adolescent years, I was also diagnosed with "Major Depression" as well as Post Traumatic Stress Disorder.
 I have tried a numerous amount

 of medications, therapies and coping